YT

 Of course, the above is just a minimal model.
 The actual situation will be more complex due to the influence of multiple players in the game.
 Therefore, we will set a maximum lock-up time limit -- MaxLockInterval.
 The closer the user's lock-up time is to MaxLockInterval, the smaller the IL and the larger the IP.
 Additionally, users can reduce IL and obtain more IP by redeeming their principal immediately upon the expiration of the lock-up period and then staking to mint REY again.
 When the user's lock-up time is MaxLockInterval, there will definitely be no IL.

-Based on the model presented above, Outrun can help long-term stakers earn more income.
-We believe that ETH staking itself aims to make Ethereum more decentralized and secure.
-Therefore, users who contribute to the long-term protection of Ethereum should be rewarded more generously.
+Based on the model above, OutStake can help long-term stakers earn greater returns.
+We believe that staking inherently aims to make the underlying ecosystem more decentralized and secure.
+Therefore, users who protect the ecosystem over the long term should be rewarded more.

 Last updated